What you will study

 - Apply social work methods in order to achieve change, maintain stability, develop independence, improve life opportunities and promote wellbeing

-- Demonstrate a conceptual understanding to be able to critically evaluate current research to develop a research proposal to investigate an aspect of practice.
+- Demonstrate a conceptual understanding to be able to critically evaluate current research.

 During this module you will study four blocks: Research Based Practice; Mental Health; Professional Development; and one from Social Work Practice with Children and Families, or Social Work with Adults.
 For the last block of this module you will be able to choose either the children and families option or the adult option alongside your placement to support your practice learning.
 Relevant teaching of law, digital and information literacy, values and ethics, safeguarding practices, theories and approaches in social work intervention, research methods and evidence-based practice has been threaded through the module blocks as appropriate.

-The learning materials include a range of module-directed multi-media activities for you to engage in to support your learning about social work.
+This module has been designed on pedagogic principles associated with active learning and uses a blended-learning approach of online and face-to-face teaching and learning.
+Therefore the learning materials include a range of module-directed multi-media activities for you to engage in to support your learning about social work.
 You will access the learning guides and activities online through the module website and will be supported through additional readings and books in print.
-Likewise, you will also engage with video and audio resources, draw upon a range of online tools that suit your study needs, and take part in activities with other students at online learning events.
+Likewise, you will also engage with video and audio resources, draw upon a range of online tools that suit your study needs, and take part in activities with other students online and at face-to-face learning events.
+Where it is not possible to provide face-to-face learning due to public health restrictions, online alternatives will be offered.
+You will be alerted to any changes.

 In addition to module-directed activities within the learning materials, there are opportunities to engage in independent learning.
 The design of the module is informed by the fact that when you become a qualified social worker, you will be expected to be able to address complex situations, think for yourself, collaborate with other professionals and be accountable for your actions.
 Both academically and in your practice you will increasingly be called on to make your own decisions and evaluations.